 4. Perform the following inspection requirements for each key attribute focusing on the selected system.
 While the inspectors should focus on the selected system, other systems and components may be reviewed as necessary to assess licensee performance for the following key attributes.

+5. Consider IMC 2515 Appendix B, “Supplemental Inspection Program,” Attachment 2, “Supplemental Inspection Best Practices,” pertaining to Inspection Preparation.

 b.
 Key Attribute - Design.
 Inadequacies in the design, the as-built configuration, or the post- installation testing of plant modifications can cause initiating events, affect the capability and reliability of mitigating systems, and the margin of safety in barrier design.
 As plants age, their design basis may be misunderstood or forgotten such that an important design feature may be inadvertently removed or disabled as changes are made to the plant.

 Independently assess the extent of risk significant design issues by performing the following inspection requirements.
 The review shall cover the as-built design features of the selected system to verify its capability to perform its intended functions with a sufficient margin of safety.
 Focus will be on system modifications rather than original system design.
-Information from this inspection will be used to assess the ability to maintain and operate the facility in accordance with the design basis.
+Information from this inspection will be used to assess the licensee’s ability to maintain and operate the facility in accordance with the design basis.

 1. Assess the effectiveness of corrective actions for deficiencies involving design.